rhysmeister/aws-certified-database-specialty-exam-notes/README.md

   * asynchronous mode (lower impact)
   * [Database Activity Streams](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/DBActivityStreams.html)
   * Amazon Kinesis is required for database activity streams.
+* Backup & Encryption Notes
+  * Aurora Clusters cannot be modified to disable encryption once encrypted.
+  * Cannot convert an unencrypted cluster to an encrypted one.
+  * However, you can restore an unencrypted backup to an encrypted Aurora Cluster.
+    * Specify a KMS encryption key during restore.
+  * You cannot convert an Aurora snapshot to an encrypted snapshot
+    * This is however possible in Amazon RDS.

 # Amazon Aurora Serverless